 Unfortunately, most of them come at a costly price if you’re looking for crisp bass output.

-Whether it’s for your studio setup or your home theater, here’s a list of subwoofers that are more budget-friendly.
+Whether it’s for your studio setup or your home theater, here’s a list of the best budget subwoofers.

 Top Pick: Polk Audio PSW10 Review

 The PSW10 has a 10″ composite subwoofer and a 50-watt amplifier.
 For such a low power rating on this sub, it outputs an incredible bass all things considered.
 Additionally, you can use an 100-watt amp to get a little extra out of it.

 The uniquely configured directed port provides an accurate bass with added depth that really brings your favorite music and movies to life.